The Threat: Severe Weather/ Children

 The global average temperature during the summer of 2015 was the hottest on record, surpassing the previous record set in 2014. (xxiv)

-- According to NASA and NOAA, 2014 was Earth’s hottest year on record.
-Nine of the 10 warmest years on record have occurred since 2000.(iii)
+- According to NASA and NOAA, 2016 was Earth’s hottest year on record; 16 of the 17 warmest years on record have occurred since 2001.(iii)

 - Climate change is already affecting every part of the U.S. There’s more strange and severe weather – more flooding and wildfires, more intense hurricanes, longer droughts.(iv)